Aib0t/write-ups/massive_ad_client/readme.md

 And so to sum up all the findings, the `EnterZone` request contain `IE` block and `Order` block, and `Order` block contain `Asset` block which are actual assets, well, urls to assets.
 I omended some less interesting parts of the `Order` block, but we will get to them, don't you worry.

 And now we have a problem in form of unknown `IE` block flow and how are we suppose to get all the placements on the level.
-But one problem at a time, let's get back to writing the code.
+But one problem at a time, let's get back to writing the code.And that's were things gets complicated.
+Game expects 2 arrays in return: campaigns and slots.